Berkeley-CS61B/website-fa23/about.md

 Lab sections are 2 hours long and feature coding assignments that students submit for credit.
 In these sections, TAs will introduce the assignment, review relevant material, and answer students’ questions.
-In some weeks, Lab TAs will also go over the staff’s solution to the lab assignment.
 Lab sections are also supported by academic interns.

 Labs will primarily be held in-person, though we may have limited remote options on Zoom.

-Lab attendance is not mandatory, with the _exception_ of two labs: Lab 6 (Project 1 Code Review) and Lab 15 (Project 3 Demos).
+Lab attendance is not mandatory, with the _exception_ of two labs: Lab 6\* (Project 1 Code Review) and Lab 15 (Project 3 Demos).
 These labs include an assignment for which you will need to get checked-off by a TA to receive credit.